- slide 1 of 3

 Before using Animoto in the classroom, you will have to register online.
 Animoto offers several pricing options for the average consumer, but educators get an all access pass, worth $30 a year, for free.
 This will allow you to create an unlimited number of online slideshows that are not restricted in length.
-So, to get started, you need to click here to get to the Animoto for Education sign up page.
+So, to get started, you need to click here to get to the Animoto for Education sign-up page.

 Fill in your name, grade level, email, and school on this page.
 Animoto will vet your details and send you a confirmation email to activate your education class account.
 This may take a week or more, so bear this in mind.
 Share the activation link you get with your students so that they too can sign up.
-Please note that students under 13 have to be using teacher created accounts.
+Please note that students under 13 have to be using teacher-created accounts.
 This is for the safety and security of your students.
-Animoto recommend you use some fake email accounts from gmail to create generic student accounts of your own for them to use.
+Animoto recommends you use some fake email accounts from gmail to create generic student accounts of your own for them to use.

 - slide 2 of 3